 The Alter Bridge record is your best to date.
 I’m not saying that some of your other stuff isn’t good, but this is good!

 Thank you very much.
-Yes, we worked really hard on it and if you’re not getting better, you’re getting worse, I’d always say.
+Yes, we worked hard on it, and if you’re not getting better, you’re getting worse, I’d always say.
 You’ve got to make your new album better than your previous ones.

 Tell me about your gear.
 I know you’re a Les Paul fan but what are you using for your tour?
 What’s your set-up?

 It’s just not my personality.
 I’ve never been that kind of person.
 There’s always for every great guitar player there’s always going to be 1,000 people better than that player.
 I’ve seen it over and over again.
-If you look on Instagram or YouTube or whatever, you’re going to see dude’s you’ve never heard of that blow your mind.
-They might not do what you do as good as you do it but they do their own thing and you’ve got to respect somebody that develops their own sound and have something that you want to add to your own sound
+If you look on Instagram or YouTube or whatever, you’re going to see guys you’ve never heard of that blow your mind.
+They might not do what you do as good as you do it but they do their own thing, and you’ve got to respect somebody that develops their sound and have something that you want to add to your sound

-If we were going to have a conversation say 15 years ago or that would you believe that you’d be as successful as you are today with basically two bands and a solo album?
-Would you believe that if we talked 15 years ago?
+If we were going to have a conversation say 15 years ago or that would you believe that you’d be as successful as you are today with mainly two bands and a solo album?
+Would you think that if we talked 15 years ago?

 I’m not sure you know.
 I probably wouldn’t have believed it before my first band got a deal.
 I just kind of seen that if you work hard and have previous success and try to repeat it with the same work ethic you can kind of keep going as long as you keep your head in the game and keep a solid fan base you know, you keep your fan base happy and give them solid music, you’re not just spitting stuff out there, you can keep going.